Skip to main content

 Preparing to return home

-Once a family's time in the hospital or in a temporary apartment comes to an end, the family must consider how to prepare their home for the arrival of the newly transplanted individual.
+Once a recipient’s time in the hospital or in temporary housing comes to an end, their caregivers must consider how to prepare their home for the arrival of the newly transplanted individual.

-The patient must stay at home, and should not go out into public places until the doctor gives permission.
+The recipient must stay at home, other than traveling to medical appointments, and should not go out into public places until healthcare providers give permission.
 The recipient is still very vulnerable to infection, and germs must be controlled as much as possible.

-Families must consider guidelines for travel, visitors, food preparation, home cleaning, and mold remediation.
-All families are different and suggested ideas on visitors and cleaning will vary with doctor recommendations and family lifestyle.
+Household members should follow guidelines for travel, visitors, food preparation, home cleaning, and mold remediation.
+All households are different and guidance on visitors and cleaning will vary with doctor recommendations and household lifestyle.

-Visitors: Limit visitors to those who live in the house and any regular caretakers of the patient, such as nurses.
+Limit visitors to those who live in the house and any regular caretakers of the recipient, such as nurses.

-• Visitors must not have been sick for at least seven days prior to visiting, as they could still be contagious.
+• No one should enter the home if they have been sick within the prior seven days, as they could still be contagious.

 • No visitors beyond caretakers should be allowed in the home, especially children, as they are often exposed to illness at school, and may be contagious.

-• Any people, including visitors and family, who enter the home must wash their hands before touching objects in the home, and handwashing should occur just before touching the recipient.
+• Any people, including caretakers and household members, who enter the home must wash their hands before touching objects in the home, and hand washing should occur just before touching the recipient.

-• When household members arrive home each day from activities like school, work, or shopping, they should put on fresh clothes.
+• When household members arrive home each day from activities like school, work, or shopping, they should wash their hands and put on fresh clothes.

-• Visitors, as well as household members, must be careful not to cough or sneeze near the recipient.
+• Caretakers, as well as household members, must be careful not to cough or sneeze near the recipient.

 • The recipient should only consume jarred foods or foods that have been fully cooked.
 They should not eat raw vegetables or fruit.